Jenő Jandó: Recordings

 Jandó began recording exclusively for Naxos Records in 1988 as the label's first house pianist.
 Naxos describes him as "one of the most prolific artists in the history of classical music recording".

 Jandó recorded over 60 albums, including music by Bach, Beethoven, Liszt, Mozart, Schumann, Schubert, Brahms, Haydn, Bartók, Chopin, and many other composers.

 His (chamber) music recordings range from the complete Beethoven sonatas to Schubert's 'Trout' Quintet and Beethoven's 'Ghost' and 'Archduke' piano trios.
 He worked with Takako Nishizaki in recordings of the Beethoven, Franck, and Grieg violin sonatas, the complete Schubert sonatas, and the Mozart sonatas, some of which are highly ranked by The Penguin Guide to Recorded Classical Music.
 His style of collaborating is evident in Kodály's Cello Sonata (Op.
 4), as well as in a more recent recording of Dohnányi cello sonatas with Maria Kliegel.

 Jandó was known for singing while playing and stopped this by putting an unlit cigarette in his mouth.

 Death

 Jandó died on 4 July 2023, at the age of 71.

 Awards

 He received the Franz Liszt Prize and the Knight’s Cross of the Hungarian Order of Merit.

-In popular culture

-Jenő Jandó's recording of the Theme from Twelve Variations on "Ah vous dirai-je, Maman" by Wolfgang Amadeus Mozart was used as the intro song in the Brainy Baby video series as well as in the first video in the Baby Genius video series, Mozart and Friends.